openmediavault/openmediavault-docs/installation/on_debian.rst

 You can install |omv| on a Debian installation as well.

-To do so, on x86 simply install the system using the `Debian netinst images
+To do so, on x86 simply install the system using the `Debian netinst images (doesn't work with Debian 11)
 <https://www.debian.org/CD/netinst/>`_.
 After that apply the commands below.
 Please do **not** install a graphical environment, use a minimal server installation only.
 For a step by step install guide have a look into the